lilyball/Tomorrowland/README.md

 - Add `Promise.Resolver.hasRequestedCancel` (`TWLResolver.cancelRequested` in Obj-C) that returns `true` if the promise has been requested to cancel or is already cancelled, or `false` if it hasn't been requested to cancel or is fulfilled or rejected.
 This can be used when a promise initializer takes significant time in a manner not easily interrupted by an `onRequestCancel` handler ([#47][]).
+- Change `Promise.timeout`'s default context from `.auto` to `.nowOr(.auto)`.
+This behaves the same as `.auto` in most cases, except if the receiver has already been resolved this will cause the returned promise to likewise already be resolved ([#50][]).

 [#34]: https://github.com/lilyball/Tomorrowland/issues/34 "Add a .mainImmediate context"
 [#47]: https://github.com/lilyball/Tomorrowland/issues/47 "Add Promise.Resolver.isCancelled property"
+[#50]: https://github.com/lilyball/Tomorrowland/issues/50 "Consider changing timeout's default context to .nowOr(.auto)"

 ### v1.1.1